macmcmeans/localDataStorage/README.md

 ## Events
 The native localStorage change event is... lacking.
-A single page isn't permitted to listen to storage events from any process, even if the page triggered them.
-In the event you'd like to listen to storage events caused by localDataStorage, use the snippet below.
-It responds to key value changes, such as those made by the set, safeset, chopget or remove methods.
+A single page isn't permitted to listen to change events from any process, even if the page triggered them.
+In the event you'd like to listen to changese, use the snippet below. localDataStorage fires an event on key value changes, such as those made by the set, safeset, chopget or remove methods.
 The event returns an activity timestamp and message, as well as the expected details of affected key name with its old and new values.
 The old and new key value data types are also reported.